 Although these “fake” meats shouldn’t be considered a health food, it doesn’t mean they can’t play a role in the diet occasionally.

 Just the other day I was at a restaurant with my extended family that offered virtually no whole-food, plant-based options.
 If you stick with a whole-food, plant-based diet I’m sure you know how often it happens!

 But, they did offer the Impossible Burger and that’s what I had.
 Would I have preferred a bean based burger and a side salad?
 Absolutely!
 However, that wasn’t an option.

 I wouldn’t recommend “fake” meats become a regular staple within the diet.
 The fact is that whole, plant-based foods should be the foundation.
-But, if there isn’t another option (or, you genuinely miss having a ground beef burger!), opting for a plant-based burger isn’t going to derail your journey towards a healthier lifestyle.
+But, if there isn’t another option (or, you genuinely miss having a ground beef burger!), opting for a plant-based burger on occasion isn’t going to derail your journey towards a healthier lifestyle.

 If you had the option between a “fake” or a “real” burger — is there a healthier choice?